denniemok/slash-remind/README.md

 <hr>

 ### Introduction
 This is a minimalist plugin with exactly one function: Enables the issuing of gentle reminders as an alternative to strict warnings.
 Nothing fancy or complicated is involved.
-It only does the simplest task you ask for, and hence the performance. <p>
+It only does the simplest task you ask for, and hence the performance.

-This plugin was initially made as a little extension to Litebans.
+Originally being part of [BattleAsya Utility](https://github.com/denniemok/battleasya-utility), this plugin at first was made as a little extension to Litebans, now made available separately with enhanced configurability.

 <hr>

 ### Runtime Requirements
 - Java 8 or above
-- Spigot 1.8 or above, or equivalent forks <br>
+- Spigot 1.8 or above, or equivalent forks

 <hr>

 ### Build Dependencies
 - Java 8
-- Spigot API 1.8.8 R0.1 <br>
+- Spigot-API 1.8.8 R0.1

 <hr>